pagiannis/fizzy-jeli/README.md

 # fizzy-jeli 🍇

-An experimental web app built with React + Vite that lets users explore interactive jelly-like UI elements.
+A full stack e-shop built with React + Tailwind for frontend with creative design and node/express.js + MongoDB for backend.
+You can find the backend code + documentation [here](https://github.com/pagiannis/fizzy-jeli-api.git)

 ---

-## 📸 Demo
+## Screenshots

 <table>
   <tr>